Towards Automated Kernel Generation in the Era of LLMs: Challenges and Opportunities

-\paragraph{Data Scarcity and Synthetic Scaling.} Progress toward production-grade performance remains fundamentally constrained by data scarcity.
-High-performance kernels exhibit a pronounced long-tail distribution and are sparsely represented in existing code corpora, where most available datasets still lack deep, hardware-aware domain knowledge, and existing corpora predominantly capture only final optimized kernels but omit optimization trajectories.
-Promising directions to access these limitations include systematic kernel dataset construction, large-scale synthetic data generation, and the collection of execution-driven optimization processes.
-Such data can support a wide range of learning paradigms, including pretraining, supervised fine-tuning, and reinforcement learning, and may be crucial for enabling meaningful scaling behavior in kernel generation systems.
+\paragraph{Data Scarcity and Synthetic Scaling.} Data scarcity remains a major bottleneck for LLM-driven kernel generation.
+High-performance kernels are sparsely represented in existing corpora, and predominantly contain final implementations while largely omitting optimization trajectories and hardware-aware expertise.
+As a result, critical signals for learning kernel optimization remain limited.
+Promising directions include large-scale kernel dataset construction, synthetic data generation, and the collection of execution-driven optimization traces.
+Such resources could support both model training and agentic learning, and may be essential for scaling kernel generation capabilities.

-\paragraph{Agentic Reasoning and Engineering Standards}.
-Current agent-based kernel optimization relies on predefined, workflow-driven paradigms, often failing long-horizon tasks due to redundant exploration and context exhaustion.
-To transcend these limitations, we propose three critical advancements: (1) enhancing autonomy by shifting from handcrafted workflows to self-directed planning and dynamic memory; (2) enabling principled reasoning by integrating dispersed heuristics across documentation and experts into structured knowledge bases; and (3) ensuring reliability through rigorous engineering standards, including formal verification and strict specifications.
-Collectively, addressing these challenges is critical for transforming agentic kernel optimization from exploratory automation into a robust, engineering-grade capability.
+\paragraph{Agentic Training and Harness Engineering.} Kernel optimization poses a challenging long-horizon task that requires reasoning over iterative cycles of generation, execution, profiling, and refinement.
+Current foundation models are not explicitly trained for such long-horizon optimization trajectories, while existing agentic systems often rely on handcrafted workflows that struggle with exploration efficiency, context management, and long-term credit assignment.
+Future progress may require advances in both long-horizon agentic training and autonomous harness engineering.
+Moreover, recent advances in general-purpose coding agents (e.g., Claude Code, OpenCode) suggest that kernel optimization may not require developing task-specific agents from scratch.
+Instead, foundation agents can be specialized through harness engineering, leveraging domain-specific environments, tools, and feedback to enable scalable agentic performance engineering.